 Korean Art and Antiques

 Only Pair of Korean Enlightened Saints (Nahan) Paintings Ever Offered for Sale.
 Set in beautiful landscapes, the Nahan on the right has subdued a demon who is supplicating before him.
 18th Century.
+The tables and books display the Korean reverse perspective technique that would later be made popular in 19th century Chaekgeorri paintings of scholar's bookshelves.
+(Reverse perspective did not exist in Chinese and Japanese paintings of the 18th and 19th centuries.)
 Colors on paper.
 30 x 13.5 inches, 76 x 34 cm each.

 All Items : Antiques : Regional Art : Asian : Korean : Paintings : Pre 1900 item #1477606 (stock #1501)